 Once the adoption is finalized, you can apply for amended birth certificates that list the new mother or father.
 The old birth certificates will be sealed.
 If you’re working with us your attorney, we do this for you.

-Usually no, but sometimes circumstances do require notifying the grandparent.
+Usually you do not have to tell grandparents about the stepparent adoption, but sometimes circumstances do require notifying the grandparent.
 Generally, the grandparents are notified only if the child has lived with a grandparent for at least six months within the last two years before the filing of the stepparent adoption.

-Generally not after one year (there are a few exceptions).
+Generally nobody can challenge the adoption after one year (but there are a few exceptions).
 The relevant section is 63.142 of the Florida Statutes:

 “At the conclusion of the hearing, after the court determines that the date for a parent to file an appeal of a valid judgment terminating that parent’s parental rights has passed and no appeal, pursuant to the Florida Rules of Appellate Procedure, is pending and that the adoption is in the best interest of the person to be adopted, a judgment of adoption shall be entered.
 A judgment terminating parental rights pending adoption is voidable and any later judgment of adoption of that minor is voidable if, upon a parent’s motion for relief from judgment, the court finds that the adoption substantially fails to meet the requirements of this chapter.
 The motion must be filed within a reasonable time, but not later than 1 year after the date the judgment terminating parental rights was entered.”